Atractocarpus merikin

-Atractocarpus merikin, commonly known as the mountain gardenia or merikin, is a plant in the Rubiaceae family endemic to northeast Queensland.
+Atractocarpus merikin, commonly known as the mountain gardenia or merikin, is a plant in the Rubiaceae family endemic to northeast Queensland, Australia.

 Description

 Atractocarpus merikin is an evergreen shrub growing up to 3 m in height, occasionally 5 m, with separate male and female plants.
 The dark green leaves are arranged in opposite pairs and may be up to 18 cm long by 6 cm wide.
 They are narrow at the base and broadest near the far end of the blade, and the base is auriclulate and sessile or almost sessile.

 The inflorescences may consist of panicles, fascicles or solitary flowers, and are produced in the leaf axils.
 The white fragrant flowers have 5 petals and measure about 50 mm diameter.
 The calyx lobes are about 1 mm long, the corolla tube about 15–20 mm long.

 The fruit is an orange, pink or reddish drupe between 35 and 70 mm long and 25 and 45 mm wide, containing numerous brown patelliform (i.e. like a shallow dish) seeds.